StellarSand/privacy-settings/Privacy Settings/Brave.md

 - Auto-redirect tracking URLs: On
 - Prevent sites from fingerprinting me based on my language preferences: On
 - Trackers and ads blocking: Aggressive
-- Upgrade connections to HTTPS: On
+- Upgrade connections to HTTPS: Strict
 - Block fingerprinting: Strict (If you face any issues with sites, change it back to standard)
 - Block cookies: Only cross-site

 ## Privacy and security
-- Autocomplete searches and URLs: Off
 - Use Google services for push messaging: Off
 - Allow privacy-preserving product analytics (P3A): Off
 - Automatically send daily usage ping to Brave: Off